In what environment were you when you first experienced the power of music?

 I have not yet finished any other albums, per se.
 I have, though, been applying the principles of the project to my long-time interest in contextual activity-based audio scores.

 So, you’ve finally matched Brian Eno by writing Music for Post Offices?

 Hahaha!
 No, I wish!
-But speaking of the ‘Music for…’ template, I have been working on compositions for another concept album titled ‘Music for Active Meditation’ that aims to non-invasively provide carefully crafted audio scores that would further enhance someone’s personal active meditation experiences.
+But speaking of the ‘Music for…’ template, I have been working on compositions for an on-going concept album titled ‘Music for Active Meditation’ that aims to non-invasively provide carefully crafted audio scores that in various ways would enhance someone’s personal active meditation experiences.
 And I’m also working on one more concept album titled ‘ROY G BIV’.
 Each of the seven compositions is inspired by one of the seven distinct bands in the color spectrum… all merely artifacts of our color vision, interestingly enough.